samruddhi3012/Customer-Behavior-Analysis/README.md

 * Data Preparation
   1. Imported essential libraries for data manipulation and visualization.
-  2. Cleaned the data to handle missing values, correct data types, performed outlier detection and remove inconsistencies.
+  2. Cleaned the data to handle missing values, correct data types, and removed inconsistencies.

 * Descriptive Analysis
 <br> Analyzed the general features of the dataset to understand customer demographics and behavior, including age distribution, top locations, gender distribution, product categories, payment methods, and shipping types.